fortrabbit/blog/invite-the-client.md

 ---

-title:      "Introducing the 'client invite'"
+title: Introducing the 'client invite'
-excerpt:    "You can now transfer Apps to your clients!"
+excerpt: You can now transfer Apps to your clients!
 created: 2017-06-15
 published: true
 author: fl
 lead: "NEED: You are developing a website.
 You want your client to pay for the hosting."
 image: client-invite-poster.gif
+tags:
+  - changelog
 ---

 In the PAST: you might have shared hosting account usernames and passwords or asked clients for their credit card details to setup payment.
 Sounds familiar?
 You can do better NOW: